The Michael D. Eisner Center for Performing Arts

 - The Mulberry Lab, containing digital drawing, scanning, photo editing and film editing software and hardware, used in costume, scenic, and lighting design courses.

-- A satellite Mulberry Lab with two computers equipped with the same capabilities as the Mulberry Lab.
+- A satellite Mulberry Lab with ten computer stations equipped with the same capabilities as the Mulberry Lab.

 - An extensive costume shop with a separate cutting and pattern layout area